dbhandel/zrveys/README.md

 ## Project Overview

-This project is a survey builder application based on the tutorial from [https://youtu.be/mxX1TYrhPFo](https://youtu.be/mxX1TYrhPFo)
+This project is a survey builder application Inspired by version 0.0.0.0.1 of askyourtargetmarket.com.
+JK.

 ## Technical Stack